 This 6-week certificate course provides a deep dive into how branding is serving the purposeful economy and what else can be done to move the needle in today's marketplace.
 It does so by introducing neurologically based archetypes the "caregiver" and the "creator" and how successful sustainable brands have captured and communicated the sustainability values implicit in these archetypes.

-High-speed internet connection, standard laptop or desktop with latest browser & streaming video, and built-in video & speaker capabilities.
+- standard laptop or desktop with latest browser & streaming video

 What You Will Learn